 Rural areas are defined in a number of ways according to the economic or social outcome of interest.
 Rural economic and demographic changes are closely linked; both are essential to understanding whether diverse rural areas are prospering or in distress, and how underlying factors such as education affect the well-being of rural communities.
-Recent trends point to relatively slow employment and population growth in rural areas, accompanied by increases in poverty.
-These trends vary widely across rural America, however.
+These trends vary widely across rural America.

 Nonmetro areas have had a higher rate of poverty than metro areas since the 1960s (when poverty rates were first officially recorded).
-Over time, however, the difference between nonmetro and metro poverty rates has generally narrowed, falling from an average difference of 4.5 percentage points in the 1980s to a gap of about 3 percentage points in 2010-15.
-In 2015, the nonmetro poverty rate was 17.2 percent, while the metro rate was 14.3 percent.
+Over time, however, the difference between nonmetro and metro poverty rates has generally narrowed, falling from an average difference of 4.5 percentage points in the 1980s to an average gap of about 3 percentage points in 2010-18.
+In 2019, the nonmetro poverty rate was 15.4 percent, while the metro rate was 11.9 percent.

 The Economic Research Service, and others who analyze conditions in "rural" America, most often study conditions in nonmetropolitan (nonmetro) areas, which are defined on the basis of counties.
 Nonmetro counties include some combination of open countryside, rural towns (places with fewer than 2,500 people), and urban areas (with populations ranging from 2,500 to 49,999) that are not part of larger labor market areas (metropolitan areas).
 The 1,976 counties currently classified as nonmetro include 15 percent of the U.S. population (just over 46 million people) and 72 percent of the Nation's land area.